Get to know me

 At the same time, that experience has only deepened my respect for software engineering.
 A prototype is one thing; production software that scales, that a team can maintain, that outlives the people who wrote it — that takes proper engineering and collaboration.

-AI lowers the starting line, not the finish.
+AI lowers the bar to start, not to finish.
 Great products are built by teams — AI just gives each team member more leverage.
 For a PM that means speaking the language of engineering, prototyping your own ideas, and making better decisions because you understand the material.

 Companies I've worked with